Louis the Child (DJs): Career

 Robert David Hauldren was born on September 7, 1996, to David and Julia Hauldren.
 He attended one academic year at the University of Southern California, where he joined the Beta-Sigma chapter of Tau Kappa Epsilon fraternity before opting to take a leave and further pursue music.
 Hauldren primarily DJed and made mashups under the alias Haul Pass throughout 2011.

 Frederic Judson Kennett was born on October 19, 1997, to Jon and Anne Kennett.
 He focused on musical production under the alias Fatboy, while completing high school.
 Though both musicians were students at New Trier High School in Winnetka, IL (Hauldren in the class of 2015 and Kennett in the class of 2016), the two met at a Madeon concert in 2012.

+In 2012, Hauldren entered a local DJ competition connected to Chicago's Spring Awakening Music Festival, which offered finalists the opprotunity to perform a short set at The Mid, a nightclub in Chicago.
+Kennett heard of this and reached out to Hauldren via Facebook, hoping to collaborate by teaching each other their respective skills; production and DJing.
+The two met at Kennett's home, where they recorded their first song together.
+After deciding to release the track, they chose the name Louis The Child using Wikipedia's "random article" feature.
+The meeting marked the official formation of the duo.

 Louis the Child started playing at small venues through 2013 and 2014.
 In 2015, the band rose in popularity with the release of their single "It's Strange".
-Freddy Kennet was 17 at the time and still in high school.
+Freddy Kennett was 17 at the time and still in high school.
 Robby Hauldren was beginning his freshman year at the University of Southern California.
 The single garnered praise from artists such as Taylor Swift, who added "It's Strange" as one of her "Songs that Will Make Life Awesome" and was featured on the FIFA 16 soundtrack.
 "It's Strange" was later featured in a commercial for the 2019 Nissan Kicks.
 They later opened for artists such as Madeon and The Chainsmokers.
 The duo embarked on their own tour on October 17, 2015, starting in Chicago.